 Get beyond thinking about a singular scale, a lick, or individual chord tones, and start playing what you’re feeling and hearing in the moment.

-Over the course of 30 pages, we’ll cover the theory, give you musical examples from master musicians and lay out exercises in all 12 ...
+Over the course of 30 pages, we’ll cover the theory, give you musical examples from master musicians and lay out exercises ...